Fort Oglethorpe (prisoner-of-war camp): Legal aspects of imprisonment

 The Swiss Embassy represented the German interests and the Swedish Embassy represented those of the Austro-Hungarian Empire.
 Some of the prisoners performed hard labor on the roads and in the quarry.
 They were ordered to sign a document that they were doing so of their own free will.
 Many refused to sign and were locked in a separate camp behind barbed wire.
 Protests to the Swiss Consul, Dr. Huebscher, were ineffectual; but the Swedish Count Rosen, who represented the Austro-Hungarian prisoners, was able to reverse the decision, "and the prisoners were returned to the main camp and put back on full rations."
 Otherwise, the treatment of the prisoners was generally fair ("not that we were badly treated") but the prisoners suffered from two major irritants.
 Letters and cards were heavily censored, and, following the Armistice of November 11, 1918, the prisoners suffered "from the unbearable uncertainty as to the duration of our detention."
 2,000 German prisoners and 1,600 civilian internees who agreed to be deported were returned to Germany and the former Austria-Hungarian Empire in June and July 1919.

 The remaining prisoners who wished to stay in the United States, perhaps 400 or so, then began a letter writing campaign.
 "We wrote to the Senators and Congressmen representing the sections of the country we came from.
 We wrote to all of them, collectively and individually.
 We wrote to judges, lawyers and hundreds of times to the Department of Justice.
 Never once did we receive an answer from a Congressman.
 The Swedish and Swiss Legations stopped answering our letters.
 The Department of Justice invariably replied that it regretted exceedingly not to be able to release us 'in the immediate future.'
 How we came to loathe that phrase."

-Erich Posselt was interviewed by a representative of the Justice Department who accused him of having been a passenger on various British vessels, including HMS Hampshire, on which Lord Kitchener died, and thereby aiding and abetting the sinking of Allied ships by German submarines, charges that Posselt characterized as idiotic.
+Erich Posselt was interviewed by a representative of the U.S. Justice Department who accused him of having been a passenger on various British vessels, including HMS Hampshire, on which Lord Kitchener died, and thereby aiding and abetting the sinking of Allied ships during the Imperial German Navy's U-boat campaign, charges that Posselt characterized as idiotic.
 Posselt was finally released on parole on January 12, 1920.